diptigarg23/blog-to-podcast/README.md

 This application is for **educational and portfolio demonstration purposes**.

 - All content is attributed to its original source
-- This tool does not claim ownership of Forrester content
+- This tool does not claim ownership of any blog content
-- Users are responsible for ensuring their use complies with Forrester's Terms of Use

 ## License